yogsototh/Scratch/content/html/en/blog/programming-language-experience.md

 Yes, as good as this.
 But something so good must have some drawback.

-And yes, an all interpreted languages, Python is _slow_.
+And yes, like all interpreted languages, Python is _slow_.
 Beware, no just a bit slow like 2 or 3 times slower than C. (like Java for example).
 No, really slow, about 10 to 20 times slower than C.
 Argh...
-But it is completely usable for many things.
+Note it is completely usable for many things.
-But some application are just forbidden to it.

 ### Awk